 When frustrated parents follow incorrect information and do not obtain the desired effect, they may become more angry and resort to harsh methods, such as yelling or spanking.
-Unfortunately, these methods are strongly associated with behavior problems, such as aggression or conduct disorder, and internalizing problems, such as anxiety or depression9–11.
+Unfortunately, these methods are strongly associated with behavioral problems, such as aggression or conduct disorder, and internalizing problems, such as anxiety or depression9–11.

 Using Time-Out The Right Way – According to Science

-Researchers have identified eight key ingredients to make time-out effective and free of drawbacks7.
+Researchers have identified a list of eight key ingredients to make time-out effective and free of drawbacks7.

 1. Time in when your child is not in time-out

 Positive reinforcement is a key ingredient for time-outs to work.
-Time-out from positive reinforcement is moving a child from a highly reinforced situation to one with minimal stimuli, and no others to interact with.
+Time-out from positive reinforcement is moving a child from a highly reinforced situation to a location with minimal stimuli, and no others to interact with.

-For that to be effective, a child’s regular environment (time in) needs to be full of positive reinforcers, such as positive interactions, physical affection, and interesting activities, to contrast with the timeout area.
-Also, paying attention to good behavior right after the time-out encourages a learning environment that reinforces those positive changes.
+For that to be effective, a child’s regular environment (during time in) needs to be full of positive reinforcers, such as positive interactions, praise, physical affection, and interesting activities, to contrast with the timeout area.
+Also, paying attention to good behaviors right after the time-out encourages a learning environment that reinforces those positive changes.

-If a child lives in an environment filled with negative interactions, or lack of affection and fun activities, it won’t make much difference whether a child is put into a time-out or not, and therefore will not be effective in discouraging misbehavior.
+If a child lives in an environment filled with negative interactions, or lack of affection and fun activities, it won’t make much difference whether a child is put into a time-out or not, and therefore will not be effective in discouraging misbehaviors.